Optimal Nonparametric Inference via Deep Neural Network: Introduction

 This paper is organized as follows.
-Section \ref{sec:prelim} includes some preliminaries on deep networks and function spaces.
+Section \ref{sec:prelim} includes some preliminaries on deep networks and defines some notation.
 In Section \ref{sec:optimal:rate:convergence}, we derive upper bounds for the minimax risk and investigate their optimality.
-Both multivariate regression and additive regression are considered.
-Section \ref{sec:basis:approximation} contains the main proof strategy, which covers the construction of (optimal) network and relates results on network approximation of tensor product B-splines.
-As by products, we also provide limit distributions and optimal testing results in Section \ref{sec:byproducts}.
-The proofs of some of the main results and technical lemmas are deferred to Appendix A-D.
+Section \ref{sec:basis:approximation} provides the proof of the main result, which covers the construction of (optimal) network and relates results on network approximation of tensor product B-splines.
+As by products, we also provide limiting distribution and optimal testing results in Section \ref{sec:byproducts}.
+We further study the additive model using network approximation in Section \ref{sec:additive:model}.
+The Appendix contains the proofs of relevant lemmas and a table indexing some important symbols used in the proof.